Skip to main content

 What Is the Typical Timeline for Male Fertility Recovery?

-The recovery of is not immediate.
+The recovery of sperm production is not immediate.
 It takes approximately 74 days for a new sperm cell to fully mature.
 Therefore, patients are typically advised that it may take three to six months, and sometimes up to a year or more, to see a significant improvement in sperm count after starting a restoration protocol.
 The success and speed of recovery can be influenced by factors such as the duration of TRT, the patient’s age, and their baseline fertility status.

 Comparison of Common Male Fertility Restoration Agents